Wind Energy Projects and Property Values

 Do Wind Turbines Lower Property Values?

+In 2013, researchers at Lawrence Berkeley National Laboratory (Berkeley Lab) conducted a study regarding how utility-scale wind energy development affects house prices.
 The authors collected data on nearly 7,500 sales of single-family homes situated within 10 miles of 24 existing wind energy facilities in nine U.S. states.
-They shared the results in the seminal work with the largest data set, titled The Impact of Wind Power Projects on Residential Property Values in the United States: A Multi-Site Hedonic Analysis.
-The analysis found that if property value impacts exist, they are too small and/or too infrequent to result in any widespread, statistically observable impact.
+This work, titled The Impact of Wind Power Projects on Residential Property Values in the United States: A Multi-Site Hedonic Analysis, found that if property value impacts existed, they were too small and/or too infrequent to result in any widespread, statistically observable impact.

 References